Fast fashion is cheap, low quality clothing that is produced rapidly by mass-market retailers.

-“Buy less, choose well, make it last.” - Vivienne Westwood
+“Buy less, choose well, make it last.”

-Australia is now the second highest consumer of textiles per person in the world, after the USA.
-Each Australian disposes an average 23 kilograms of clothing to landfill each year and Australia has no systematic resources for the collection of unwearable clothing.
+Currently, Australia has no systematic resources for the collection of unwearable clothing.
 As a result, textile waste has become one of the largest contributors to Australia’s waste problem.

-The Australian Fashion Council has led a consortium to create a national stewardship scheme called Seamless.
+The Australian Fashion Council has led a consortium to create a voluntary national stewardship scheme called Seamless.
 Seamless launched in June 2023 and recognises that the fashion and clothing brands who place clothes on the market are responsible for the entire life of that garment, from design through to recycling or sustainable disposal.

-Conceptualised with a pathway to achieve circularity by 2030 and aiming to reduce the 200,000 tonnes of clothing that goes to landfill each year, Seamless will improve the design, recovery, reuse, and recycling of clothing by transforming outdated business models, driving innovation, changing citizen behaviour and recycling clothing in high value applications.
+Conceptualised with a pathway to achieve circularity by 2030 and aiming to reduce the 200,000 tonnes of clothing that goes to landfill each year, Seamless will improve the design, recovery, reuse, and recycling of clothing by transforming outdated business models, driving innovation, changing citizen behaviour, and recycling clothing in high value applications.

 Signing up is voluntary and imposes a 4 cent per garment levy on the signatories’ sales, with the money to be put towards initiatives such as sustainable design, the resale of used items, and textile recycling.